-Infants in the identical-objects condition received four familiarization trials and one test trial.
-At the start of each familiarization trial, a female agent sat centered behind two identical toy pigs; each pig stood in front of a placemat (first two trials) or shallow container (last two trials) (Fig. 4).
-During the (16-s) initial phase of each trial, a gloved hand placed each pig on its placemat or inside its container and then left.
+Infants in the identical-objects condition of Experiment 2 received four familiarization trials and one test trial (Fig. 4).
+At the start of each familiarization trial, a female agent sat centered behind two identical toy pigs; each pig stood in front of a place mat (Trials 1 and 2) or a shallow container (Trials 3 and 4).
+During the (16-s) initial phase of each trial, a gloved hand placed each pig on its place mat or inside its container and then withdrew.
 The agent then grasped the right or left pig (counterbalanced across trials) and paused.
 During the final phase, infants watched this paused scene until the trial ended.

 In the test trial, an opaque and a transparent cover (each with a wooden knob at the top) stood behind the right and left pigs, respectively.
 A small screen lay flat on the apparatus floor, centered in front of the left pig.
-After infants looked at the scene for three seconds, the screen was rotated upwards to hide the pig.
-During the ensuing initial (15-s) phase of the trial, the hand covered each pig with its cover and then left; infants could see the top portion of the transparent cover above the screen.
+After infants looked at the scene for 3 s, the screen was rotated upward to hide the pig.

+During the ensuing initial (15-s) phase of the trial, the hand covered each pig with its cover and then withdrew; infants could see the top portion of the transparent cover above the screen.
 Next, the agent grasped the knob of the opaque cover (more-effortful event) or the transparent cover (less-effortful event) and paused.
 During the final phase, infants watched this paused scene until the trial ended.

-If infants (a) attributed to the agent the goal of obtaining a pig, (b) kept track of the fact that the pig under the transparent cover was visible to the agent, even though the screen prevented them from seeing it (e.g., Moll & Tomasello, 2004), (c) determined that, for the agent, the pig visible under the transparent cover was mentally more accessible than the pig hidden under the opaque cover, and (d) expected the agent to choose the pig that could be obtained with less effort, then they should expect her to reach for the transparent cover.
-Infants should thus look reliably longer if shown the more- as opposed to the less-effortful event.
+We reasoned that if infants (a) attributed to the agent the goal of obtaining a pig; (b) kept track of the fact that the pig under the transparent cover was visible to the agent, even though the screen prevented the infants themselves from seeing it (e.g., Moll & Tomasello, 2004); (c) determined that, for the agent, the pig visible under the transparent cover was mentally more accessible than the pig hidden under the opaque cover; and (d) expected the agent to choose the pig that could be obtained with less effort, then they should expect her to reach for the transparent cover.
+We therefore predicted that infants would look reliably longer if shown the more-effortful event.

-Additional infants were tested in a different-objects condition, to rule out low-level interpretations (e.g., infants simply preferred the opaque cover).
+Additional infants were tested in a different-objects condition to rule out low-level interpretations of positive results in the identical-objects condition (e.g., that infants simply preferred the opaque cover).
 In this condition, one of the pigs was replaced with an apple.
 The agent reached for the apple in all four familiarization trials (side was counterbalanced), and the apple was placed under the opaque cover in the test trial.
-If infants realized that the agent preferred the apple, then they should expect her to reach for the opaque cover: although the apple was mentally less accessible to the agent, she should make this additional effort to obtain her preferred object.
-Infants should thus look reliably longer if shown the less- as opposed to the more-effortful event.
+If infants realized that the agent preferred the apple, then they should expect her to reach for the opaque cover: Although the apple was mentally less accessible to the agent, she should make this additional effort to obtain her preferred object.
+We therefore predicted that infants would look reliably longer if shown the less-effortful event than if shown the more-effortful event.